RedisLabs/redislabs-docs/content/rs/_index.md

 You can install RS in your environment of choice, whether for an on-premises data-center, Docker, or your preferred cloud platform.
 You have full control of your data, clusters, databases, and configuration.

-Note: The previous name of Redis Enterprise Software (RS) was “Redis Labs Enterprise Cluster” (RLEC).
-So you may see this on our website or other places.

 ## What does RS enable?

 RS’s architecture supports multiple threaded Redis databases created for multiple users across the same cluster infrastructure while keeping the databases completely isolated from one another.
 In addition, RS gives you the flexibility to run your Redis database in multiple configurations to accommodate your specific performance and availability needs.